 - Sell in multiple currencies, which will automatically convert your prices into the customer’s currency if you enable it.
 Since we’re selling mostly in Canada and the US, we’ll add the US dollar and the Canadian dollar to our enabled currencies.

 - Set your payout schedule.
 You can receive your payout daily, weekly, or monthly—it all depends on your preferences when it comes to your cash flow.

-- Toggle extra fraud prevention measures such as CVV and postal code verification to add an extra layer of security.
+- Toggle extra fraud prevention measures such as CVV and postal/ZIP code verification to add an extra layer of security.

 - Customize how you appear on your customer’s bank statements.
-We’ll use KINDAHOTSAUCE to make our brand recognizable to customers on their credit card statements.
+We’ll use KINDAHOTSAUCE to make our brand recognizable to customers.